MujorB/simple_shell/README.md

 unsetenv - Remove an environment variable

 # Delimit and comment commands
-1. ; -  The semicolon. command separator that allows to run a command on a single line placing the semicolon between each command.
+1. The semicolon - ;. command separator that allows to run a command on a single line placing the semicolon between each command.
-2. # - The command number.
+2. The command number - hash.
 Allows a word beginning with # and all remaining characters on that line to be ignored.

 # AUTHORS